jevinskie/xpwn-modern-buid/README.markdown

 '-e "Phone Activation"'.
 Note that the double-quotes are necessary.

 -s allows you to specify the size of the system partition.
-This value is specified in megabytes (NOT mebibytes)
+This value is specified in mebibytes (binary megabytes)

+-ramdiskgrow allows you to enlarge the ramdisk.
+Use if ramdisk creation fails.

 -memory allows you to specify that memory instead of temporary files should be used whenever possible (no longer the default).